VUnit/vunit/doc/user_guide.rst

 wildcard pattern.
 The Python API also supports running the same test bench or test with multiple combinations of generic values.

+There are many :ref:`example projects <examples>` demonstrating the usage and capabilities of VUnit.

 .. _vhdl_test_benches:

 VHDL Test Benches